Human v. machine: Tackling artificial intelligence risks in financial institutions

 - Securities trading – use of AI to monitor structured and unstructured data to make more accurate stock trading decisions.

-- Transaction processing – use of biometrics (voice, video, and print) to authenticate clients and authorize transactions.
+- Transaction processing – use of biometrics (voice, video, and print) to authenticate clients and authorise transactions.

 - Document processing – use of machine vision and natural language processing to scan and process documents.